-Two networks of healthcare organizations across the U.S. Scientists use these systems to actively monitor vaccine safety.
+Vaccine Safety Datalink (VSD) Post-Licensure Rapid Immunization Safety Scientists in the United States use two systems to actively monitor vaccine safety.

 VSD can analyze healthcare information from over 24 million people.

 PRISM can analyze information from over 190 million people.
-Vaccine Safety Datalink (VSD) and Post-Licensure Rapid Immunization Safety Monitoring (PRISM)